 Storwater Diversion Project

 The single road leading to the clinic follows the path of the Negros River and has been slowly deteriorating due to intense rain that occurs during hurricane season.
-In July 2008, an SU-EWB team traveled to the clinic to assess the site conditions.
-Led by EWB professional partner Joe Souther from Camp Dresser & Mckee, Inc., the team conducted a topographic survey of the area with two students, Dwane Blackwood and Ramon Francis, from the University of Technology Kingston.
+In July 2008, another SU team traveled to the clinic to Sale Cipro assess the site conditions.
+Led by professional partner Joe Souther from Camp Dresser & Mckee, Inc., the team conducted a topographic survey of the area with two students, Dwane Blackwood and Order Diflucan Ramon Francis, from the University of Order Viagra Super Force Technology Kingston.
 Developing this partnership with UTech was very important to the success of the project.
-Their students were able to provide insight into the local culture, and they were able to provide surveying equipment and other tools that the team did not have to transport.
+Their students were able to provide insight into the Cytotec online usa local culture, and they were able to provide surveying equipment and other tools that the team did not have to transport.
 The project also forged a partnership between BMP and UTech that may lead to future service-learning projects for Jamaican engineering students.

 The team also finalized designs for a drinking water treatment system for the clinic.
-The water system is similar to the one that SU-EWB installed for the children’s dormitory in Mae Nam Khun, Thailand.
-It was installed in May 2009 by UTech students and members of the University of Michigan’s BLUELab student group which has been working with BMP for the past two years.
+The water system is similar to the one that SU students installed for the children’s dormitory in Mae Nam Khun, Thailand.
+It was installed in May 2009 by UTech students and Viagra Professional online usa members of the University of Michigan’s BLUELab student group which has been working with BMP for the past two years.